saarw/flushout/README.md

 ```

 # How it works
+Flushout is written in TypeScript and has no other dependencies.

+Flushout design properties
+* Minimizes network traffic by only initializing clients with the latest model snapshot and then only send updates
+* Makes storing update history optional and history is stored separately from the latest model state
+* Is flexible about deployment and agnostic about network transport to fit many sorts of backends and protocols
+* Defines communication between client and server as simple interfaces to support inspection and validation
+* Optimizes for reducing network traffic and load on the server in favor of performing more work on the client

 ## Document and snapshot
 A document in Flushout is a simple JavaScript object that may contain primitive fields or additional object fields to form a tree graph.
 Applications modify the model by applying commands.
 A **snapshot** is simply a document and a count of how many commands have been applied to the document.